arenamanagerofficial/arena-manager/README.md

 Be a part of the esports legacy!
 Feel free to open an issue for discussion before making contributions.
 Dive into the esports arena in our [Support Server](https://discord.gg/Q52p7cuBHY) for discussions and assistance.

-## Arena Manager Contact
+## ArenaManager Contact
 For esports inquiries, feedback, or support, reach out via our [Support Server](https://discord.gg/Q52p7cuBHY) or create an issue on this repository.
-Thank you for choosing Arena Manager!
+Thank you for choosing ArenaManager!

 ---

-### Arena Manager Architects 🎮
+### ArenaManager Architects 🎮
 <a href="https://github.com/arenamanagerofficial/arenamanager/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=arenamanagerofficial/arenamanager" />
 </a>